starandtina/frontend-interview-questions/README.md

 * Floating elements – how to use them, troubles with them, and how to work around the troubles.
 * HTML vs. XHTML – how they're different, why you might want to use one over the other.
 * List semantic elements in HTML5 as much as you can and why we need them.
-* Write a 'Hello, Word!' html page. (whether get to know the necessary HTML tag for one page, DOCTYPE definition,...)
+* Write a 'Hello, Word!' html page. (whether get to know the necessary HTML tag for one page, DOCTYPE definition,...).
 * What's difference between XHTML and HTML4?
 * What's the difference betwee h1~h6?
 How's about difference between ul and ol?
 * Have you ever got a chance to use dl, dt, dd?
 What's the sematic for them?